2019 Monster Energy NASCAR Cup Series: Race reports

 Denny Hamlin started on pole after qualifying was cancelled due to rain.
 Martin Truex Jr. won the first stage while Kyle Busch won the second stage.
 Truex went a lap down after a pit road miscalculation with the tires as one tire was put on the wrong side of the car.
 John Hunter Nemechek had a tire go down and spun.
-Hamlin went a lap down after trouble on pit road with overheating due to too much tape put on the grill.
+Hamlin went a lap down after trouble on pit road with overheating due to too much tape put on the grille.
 Kyle Busch held off Truex for his fifth win of the season and winning his second Monster Energy NASCAR Cup Series Championship.